-Tequila is a popular distilled spirit that is rich in a history, far beyond the popular margarita.
+Tequila is a popular distilled spirit that is rich in history, far beyond the popular margarita or tequila shot.
 Originally used during rituals beginning 2,000 years ago, tequila has evolved into the potent spirit we drink today.
 In recent years, it has transcended a quality that few of us could have dreamed of just a couple of decades ago.

 The History of Tequila

 The town of Tequila was founded in 1656 in what is now the Mexican state of Jalisco.
 It didn't take long for tequila to be produced throughout the country and Jose Cuervo was the first to commercialize the product.
 The late 1800s saw the first exports to the United States and the following Mexican Revolution and World Wars added to the international popularity of tequila.

 Tequila is regulated by an Appellation of Origin standard.
 In 1978, the tequila industry initiated a set of strict standards which regulate where and how tequila can be made, what is on the label, the style (or type) of tequila, and what can legally take the name tequila.
 NOM-006-SCFI-2012 defines these rules and it is overseen by the Consejo Regulador del Tequila (CRT, or Tequila Regulatory Council).

 Tequila can only be made within particular regions of certain Mexican states.
 They include 124 municipalities of Jalisco (including the town of Tequila and the majority of modern tequila production), 8 municipalities in Nayarit, 7 municipalities in Guanajuato, 30 municipalities in Michoacan, and 11 municipalities in Tamaulipas.